twMr7/tdms2x/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         Display version number and exit.
-  -d, --display_info    Display meta info of the TDMS file to console, also
+  -h, --help            show this help message and exit -d, --display_info    Display meta info of the TDMS file to console, also
                         save to file if -m option is also specified.
+  -i, --index_append    Append index instead of recording time to the output
+                        file name.
   -m, --meta_save2file  Also save meta file to a .info file.
-  -c 0 [1 ...], --channel_selection 0 [1 ...]
-                        Option to output only those channels with index specified in the list.
-Zero is the index to the first channel, and default is all selected.
+  -s, --split_file      Split channels to save as separate files.
   -t, --time_track      The output shall contain an additional time track
                         column if available.
+  -v, --version         Display version number and exit.
   -z, --zip_compression
                         Compress the output file if the output format supports this option.
-  -s, --split_file      Split channels to save as separate files.
+  -c 0 [1 ...], --channel_selection 0 [1 ...]
+                        Option to output only those channels with index specified in the list.
+Zero is the index to the first channel, and default is all selected.
   -n x [y ...], --name_channel x [y ...]
                         Option to specify header names in the order of selected channels.
 Default is to use the name from